neusinn/digilab-aws/aws-cdk-ex/README.md

  - AWS CDK [workshop](https://cdkworkshop.com)
  - AWS CDK [API Developer Guide and API Reference](https://docs.aws.amazon.com/cdk/api/latest)

- The example was made during the highly recommended course "AWS Infrastructure as Code for Software Developers" from ACloudGuru.
+ The example was made during the recommended course "AWS Infrastructure as Code for Software Developers" from ACloudGuru.
 See [A Clout Guru](https://acloud.guru) for their trainings.
  Also available trough LinkedIn Course: [AWS Infrastructure as Code for Software Developers](https://www.linkedin.com/learning/aws-infrastructure-as-code-for-software-developers)